This is the third post of a 4-part series where I discuss strategies for getting the most out of playing without paying in Transformers: Earth Wars:

 I don’t know whether it’s true or not, but I feel that during events the matching algorithm gets a little bit tougher, probably so that you lose more and spend more money on cyber coins to get around a lack of fuel and cool off periods.
 Therefore, when choosing event zones, go one zone down from your normal pick, because losing battles means you get nothing except a few XP.
 It’s not worth the risk.

-When you have an event where each battle lets you score up to 10 points, you can send fewer bots into battle at a lower tier, to maximise your number of battles.
-However, you’ll still be constrained by fuel, so you do 10 battles, and then wait the requisite 250 minutes (4h 10m) for your fuel cells to be replenished.
+When you have a solo event where each battle lets you score up to 10 points, you can send fewer bots into battle at a lower tier, to maximise your number of battles, and not have to wait around for cooldowns.
+However, you’ll still be constrained by fuel, so do 10 battles, and then wait the requisite 250 minutes (4h 10m) for your fuel cells to be replenished.
+This is also a good time to practice the soloing XP strategy described above.